Vonage-Community/blog-messages_api-node_firebase-appointment_scheduler/readme.md

 - Clone the repo and run `npm install`
 - Rename `.env.example` to `.env` and fill out all the environment vars required
 - Run `npm run start` to start things up!

+## Blog Post
+You can follow the written tutorial on learn.vonage.com